Arjun140205/Unheard-Voices/README.md

 ---

 <p align="center" style="color:#b1a89c; font-size:1.1rem; margin-top:2rem;">
-  <i>Unheard Voices is a labor of care.
+  <i>Unheard Voices is a labour of care.
 Add your voice to the quiet chorus.</i>
 </p>